sgkoishi/yaaiomni/README.md

 * `.Mode.Vanilla` in config can switch to vanilla mode.
   * Will allow common actions that are restricted by default.
   * Will create a group `chireiden_vanilla` as the parent of the topmost parent of the registered group.
+* `.CommandRenames` in config can rename commands.
+  * It's a `Dictionary<sigOfCommandDelegate: string, newalias: List<string>>`.
+  * e.g. `{"Chireiden.TShock.Omni.Plugin.Command_PermissionCheck": ["whynot123", "whynot456"]}`
+* `.LavaHandler` in config can stop lava spam.
+  * It does not prevent lava from spawning, but rather vacuums it after it *might* spawns.
+  * If you have a lava pool and spawn lots of lava slimes (or similar) and butcher, the total amount of lava will be reduced instead of unchanged.

 #### Don't touch unless you know what you are doing
 * `.Soundness` in config enforce some soundness permission checks.